casper-network/juliet/juliet.md

 Errors are only sent in response to received messages, with the exception of `OTHER`.
 An error sent MUST mirror the the channel and ID of the message that caused it.

+An error of kind `OTHER` must include a payload, but may never be a multi-frame message; it is thus limited to whatever fits into the remainder of the frame after header and encoded length.
+The receiver of an `OTHER` error that would start a multi-frame reception MUST NOT accept it and SHOULD send a `SEGMENT_VIOLATION` error back before closing the connection.

 If an error with an invalid error number is received, the receiver MUST close the connection and MUST NOT send an `INVALID_HEADER` error back.

 | Err no. | Name                          | Error |